INSIGHT

 While investors are engaged, market challenges persist 35 min read

-Allens and Infrastructure Partnerships Australia are pleased to jointly present the 2025 edition of the Australian Infrastructure Investment Monitor.
+Allens and Infrastructure Partnerships Australia are pleased to release the 2025 edition of the Australian Infrastructure Investment Monitor, marking its 10th year as the most comprehensive analysis of investor sentiment and market trends in Australian infrastructure.

 Key findings